fedhere/UInotebooks/Questions_and_answers.md

 Otherwise it's gonna be garbage in -> garbage out.
 I recommand you look on http://stackoverflow.com/ to get a sense of how people write questions the proper way, and by all means not everyone does.
-Look at the replies and see if the users that are trying to answer need a lot of additional material, or if they are complaining about the format of the question).
+Look at the replies and see if the users that are trying to answer need a lot of additional material, or if they are complaining about the format of the question.

 In summary, help us help you!